troyth/age-of-the-architect/weeks/week3.md

 ## Assignment (due by noon Monday)
 * Set up your own Ethereum wallet on [myetherwallet.com](https://myetherwallet.com/), print your paper wallet and store it somewhere safe, then email Troy your public address
+* Sign up for coggle.it and email Troy your username

 ## Readings (in this order)
 *Note: please read in the order below.
 Many of the texts are short and entertaining, so it should be a digestible amount.
 You may have already read most of the Rao readings.*